 Students may be excluded from classes for the following offenses:

 - 1. Inappropriate behavior

 - 2. Disrespect for school personnel

 - 3. Disrespect for school property

 - 4. Fighting

 - 5. Truancy

-- 6. Leaving school without permission

-- 7. Repeated infractions
+- Leaving school without permission - 7.
+Repeated infractions d.

-- 8. Using forged notes or excuses

-- 9. Skipping class

-- 10. Theft

-- 11. Threatening others

-d.
 Exclusion from School (Out-of-School Suspension or Expulsion)